-Dave Deskins shares how views on career and technical education have evolved and how Ohio's Greene County Career Center is meeting the 21st-century employment needs in the area.
+Dave Deskins shares how views on career and technical education have evolved and how Greene County Career Center in Ohio is meeting the 21st-century employment needs in the area.

 Dr. David Vroonland shares how his district is decoupling from standardization and selling out to purpose over strategy.